Sarah Murray Counsellor & Supervisor of Moment by Moment Counselling

 Other areas of counselling I deal with

-Please do not hesitate to get in contact if you feel your reason for counselling is not listed above, as previously stated clients come to counselling for a variety of different reasons.
+Please do not hesitate to get in contact if you feel your reason for counselling is not listed above, this does not mean I can't work with you.
+As previously stated clients come to counselling for a wide variety of different reasons.

-Counselling is £50 per session which can be paid by bank transfer on the day of the session.
+The session fee can be paid by bank transfer on the day of the session.

 Please note: The full cost of the session applies for cancellations made with less than 24 hours notice as I am usually unable to fill the appointment at such short notice.

-Please don't hesitate to get in contact if you have any questions or would like to book an initial appointment:
+Please don't hesitate to get in contact if you have any questions or concerns about coming to counselling.
+I understand this is an important decision and want to be able to offer any reassurance you may need.

 Text or phone: 07496448176

-Or simply click on the message me button on this page.
+Or simply click on the 'call me' or 'message me' button on this page.

 Please note that I do not check my emails or phone over the weekend, but if you'd like to contact me on a Saturday or Sunday please feel free to leave me a message and I'll get back to you on Monday.